alxwaugh/trackmeetfinder/README.md

 ## Purpose

-To make it easier to find Athletic Track competitions near you.
+To make it easier to find Athletics Track & Field competitions near you.

 England Athletics have a "Competition Finder" but it does not have a map element, making it hard to guage the distance to events.
 It enables you to filter by region, but if you are prepared to cross a regional boundary, it is not easy to get a list of events that you'd be prepared to travel to.